Accenture/reactive-interaction-gateway/docs/event-format.md

 ## Kafka Transport Binding

-As mentioned above, the corresponding CloudEvents transport binding specification is still under [active development](https://github.com/cloudevents/spec/pull/337/files).
-We follow an approach very similar to the HTTP transport binding outlined above.
+Implemented using [Kafka Transport Binding for CloudEvents v1.0](https://github.com/cloudevents/spec/blob/v1.0/kafka-protocol-binding.md).
 We utilize Kafka headers that have been introduced in Kafka version `0.11`.
 In order to support older Kafka versions as well, RIG defaults to structured mode and does not require any headers at all (see below).

 Like with the HTTP transport binding, we define two modes of operation: structured and binary.